“Imitation is the sincerest form of flattery that mediocrity can pay to greatness.”

 So basically, in reflection, we all want to become hipsters who say we "used to do something before it was cool" because that probably puts us in the best position.
 The key is figuring out how to break through the noise that will come when your thing gets popular.
 If not, you might end up on a park bench telling the pigeons your story of how you were a pioneer in Uber for Dogs but they beat you to it.

-If you read this and you like communications and code and the Internet, I encourage you to come and find us online.
-We have an open Slack community at https://signalwire.community We like to hear ideas and we want to make developers feel heard and get our joy from seeing their success.
-If you are building a product, we'd love to have an opportunity to win your business which in turn only better empowers us to push the envelope.
+If you like communications and code and the Internet, I encourage you to come and find us online.
+We have an open Slack community.
+We like to hear ideas and we want to make developers feel heard and get our joy from seeing their success.
+If you are building a product, we'd love to hear what you're working on and have an opportunity to win your business, which in turn only better empowers us to push the envelope.